CenterForOpenScience/osf.io/README-docker-compose.md

 ### Running Collections

-To run collections, you must uncomment COLLECTIONS_ENABLED=true in docker-compose.yml under ember_osf_web, then recreate your ember and web containers.
+To run collections, you must uncomment COLLECTIONS_ENABLED=true in docker-compose.yml, then recreate web container.